Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 GROSS: Why don't we take a short break here?
 And then we'll be right back and hear more music.
 If you're just joining us, my guests are three members of the band Ranky Tanky, which plays contemporary versions of Gullah music, music from the Georgia and South Carolina Sea Islands.
 My guests are Clay Ross, who's a guitarist and singer, Quiana Parler, who is the group's main singer, and Charlton Singleton, who's a trumpeter and singer.
 We'll be right back.
 This is FRESH AIR.

 GROSS: This is FRESH AIR, and if you're just joining us, my guests are three members of the band Ranky Tanky.
+And that's also the title of their new album.
 They're a band that plays music from the Gullah culture, the culture of the islands off the coast of South Carolina and Georgia.
-This is Gullah music but in a really contemporary setting - with trumpet, which is played by my guest, Charlton Singleton, guitar played by my guest Clay Ross.
-And Quiana Parler is the main singer with the band.
+This is Gullah music but in a really contemporary setting - with trumpet, which is played by my guest, Charlton Singleton, guitar played by my guest Clay Ross, and Quiana Parler is the main singer with the band.
 She's also with us.

 Charlton, since you grew up in South Carolina and your grandfather was from one of the Sea Islands - I think you said that he moved to the mainland because of a hurricane - did hurricanes figure a lot in family lore?